 Of the original works produced by Luke for The Wednesday Play, some of the most notable were The Portsmouth Defence, the very popular first play in a loose law-themed trilogy by ex-barrister Nemone Lethbridge, and The Executioner, a psychological portrait of Trotsky’s assassin by Robert Muller, in the style of the earlier Luke-produced Lee Oswald – Assassin.
 Two plays by Hugh Whitemore taking place in religious communities, Silent Song (co-written with Frank O’Connor) and The Retreat, were somewhat unusual for television in being played largely in mime, with minimal dialogue.
 Silent Song went on to win several awards and was twice repeated, a great rarity for any programme at that time.

 Luke’s series of The Wednesday Play concluded in mid-1966, with one final play held over until that September.
 He returned to write for the series the following year, adapting The Devil a Monk Would Be from a story by Alphonse Daudet.
 It was a comedy about monks rectifying their abbey’s financial woes by turning salesmen for a homemade liqueur.
+He had previously dramatised William Samson’s A Man On Her Back for his own Wednesday Play production, broadcast at the start of that year.

 After his BBC contract expired in 1967, Luke was offered one last project on a subject close to his heart.
 He had a fondness for Spain and its culture, likely acquired in part during his time there while learning the wine trade, and travelled to Andalusia with a BBC film crew to make the arts feature Black Sound – Deep Song about the Spanish poet Federico Garcia Lorca.
 He wrote, produced and directed the programme, which was co-produced by a Bavarian broadcaster.

 Taking his leave from television, Luke and his family stayed on in Spain.
 He settled in a remote part of Malaga and took to farming.
-He considered it an “escape” from his career in television, which he seemed to look back on with little affection, although he confessed to having enjoyed it at the time.21 However, he continued to admire the position of the BBC, writing in 1968 that “under the present enlightened hierarchy” it was “the greatest organisation for good outside Oxfam and the Roman Catholic Church.”22 Around this time, Luke was employed by Sydney Newman, now at Associated British Pictures, to rewrite the screenplay for a comedy film about a cockney gangster on the run, but the project was ultimately cancelled following a company take-over.23
+He considered it an “escape” from his career in television, which he seemed to look back on with little affection, although he confessed to having enjoyed it at the time.23 However, he continued to admire the position of the BBC, writing in 1968 that “under the present enlightened hierarchy” it was “the greatest organisation for good outside Oxfam and the Roman Catholic Church.”24 Around this time, Luke was employed by Sydney Newman, now at Associated British Pictures, to rewrite the screenplay for a comedy film about a cockney gangster on the run, but the project was ultimately cancelled following a company take-over.25

 The play Luke had taken time off from ABC to write at the start of the decade was Hadrian the Seventh, a fantasy about an improbable new Pope, based on the book by Frederick Rolfe (aka Baron Corvo).
 No one would produce it at the time, a proposed 1966 production was cancelled following casting problems and when staged in Birmingham in 1967 the play flopped.
 It was revived in London the following year, shortly after Luke had installed himself in Spain, and was a smash hit.
 It played all over the world and made Luke a small fortune.
 He directed a production of it himself in 1970.

 Further stage plays followed.
 1974’s Bloomsbury was about the relationships of Lytton Strachey and the Bloomsbury set and 1985’s Married Love depicted the life of birth control campaigner Marie Stopes.
-In 1969 he was reportedly writing a play about Sir Richard Burton, in which it was hoped Burton’s namesake would play the lead, but it failed to materialise.24 In 1977 he adapted Benedict Kiely’s novel Proxopera for the stage.
+In 1969 he was reportedly writing a play about Sir Richard Burton, in which it was hoped Burton’s namesake would play the lead, but it failed to materialise.26 In 1977 he adapted Benedict Kiely’s novel Proxopera for the stage.
 His other non-original stage works derived from his passion for Spanish writers: a translation and adaptation of Antonio Gala’s Rings for a Spanish Lady in 1977 and a new translation of Lorca’s Yerma in 1987.
 In 1977 he left Spain for Ireland, taking on the directorship of the Dublin Gate Theatre Company until 1980, later returning to Spain.

 In 1988 Luke wrote one final television programme, this time for Channel 4.
 Handel – Honour, Profit and Pleasure was a biographical drama about the eponymous composer co-written by Luke and Anna Ambrose, who also directed the production.